aazaff/teachPaleobiology/LabExercise1.md

 In contrast, collection **91240** represents a single sample in a study by Ivany et al. 2009, Ref# 30540.
 In that study, a sample was defined as an entire rock outcrop (multiple beds), generally several square meters in extent.

-If you blindly compared these two collections, you would be making an apples and orange comparison.
+If you blindly compared these two collections, you would be making an apples and oranges comparison.

 ## Occurrences